-- This chart shows the distribution of switching times for the calendar years of 2009, 2012, 2015, 2017, 2019, and the first six months of 2020. - The chart shows the change in switch length over time.
-In 2009, half of the switches were completed within seven days, while a quarter of switches took 17 days or more.
-By 2012, threequarters of switches took place in seven days or less.
+- This chart shows the distribution of switching times for the calendar years of 2009, 2012, 2015, 2018 and 2020. - In 2009, half of the switches were completed within seven days, while a quarter of switches took 17 days or more.
+By 2012, three-quarters of switches took place in seven days or less.
 In 2015, there was a shift to completion within three days.
 In 2017, another pattern emerged, where about a quarter of switches happened in less than a day and another third were completed in two business days.
-Since

-2018, about one-third of switches have been completed in less than a day, and nearly all switches have taken fewer than seven days.
+Since 2018, about one-third of switches have been completed in less than a day, and nearly all switches have taken fewer than seven days.